 Mediation analysis

 The path from BMI to personal risk was positive and significant, as were the paths from personal risk to risk of infection spread and from risk of infection spread to preventive behaviors (Figure 1).
-The paths from BMI to risk of infection spread and to preventative behaviors and the path from personal risk to preventive behaviors was non-significant.
+The paths from BMI to risk of infection spread and to preventative behaviors as well as the path from personal risk to preventive behaviors were non-significant.
 Bootstrapping for the serial indirect effect revealed significant results (B = 0.01, SE = 0.003, bootstrapped 95% CI: 0.002, 0.012).
 As expected, a higher BMI predicted higher personal risk, which in turn predicted a greater risk of infection spread, which subsequently predicted greater preventive behaviors.

 [Insert Figure 1 here]